pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 width="60%"
 %}

-**Challenge #4.1.??: It's all a blur** ⸺ Reduce the wait duration as shown below.
+**Challenge #4.1.C: It's all a blur** ⸺ Reduce the wait duration as shown below.
 Now the light changes color hundreds of times per second.
 What is the result?
 This example creates a 50-50 mix of red and green.
 Why?
 Can you make it 75% green and 25% red?
 At what point does the light start to blink instead of blending smoothly?
  **Research** ⸺ Mixing light colors is very different from mixing paint colors.
-Write a one page essay describing the differences.
+Write a one-page essay describing the differences.
-What are primary colors, and what happens if you mix them in case of paint or light?
+What are primary colors, and what happens if you mix them in the case of paint or light?
 How can you create a white light?
 Create a program to try it out.
 {: .notice--primary}

 {% include block-program.html
 path="L05_1_repeat_forever_fast"
-caption="Program for challenge #4.1.??.
+caption="Program for challenge #4.1.C.
 By reducing the duration in the Wait blocks, the light color changes so quickly that the red and green light appear to blend together.
 This technique is also used behind the scenes whenever you choose a color that isn't a primary color, such as cyan or orange.
 In that case,